 When you get your Group 1 licence it will usually be a medical licence, valid for between one and five years.
-If you are then seizure-free for five years, you may be given a licence which is valid until you are 70.
+If you are seizure-free for five years, you may be given a licence which is valid until you are 70.

-Under certain circumstances a full licence may be issued without first having a one to five year licence.
 Once the driving agency confirms that you can have a driving licence, you can drive any vehicle that your licence covers.